How to get started using the UpCloud API

 The reply will be shown in the bottom half of the Postman window under the Body tab.

-Using a similar request by just replacing the query target from account to server you can get the full list of servers your API account is allowed to access.
+Using a similar request by just replacing the query target from account to server you can get the full list of servers your API token is allowed to access.

 GET /1.3/server